 We are focused on championing robust policies of care that will bring the systemic change we need.
 Fully free and high quality universal pre-K is a critical first step to achieving equity in California.
 This will help improve outcomes for children, ease burdens on families with young children, increase the ability of parents to enter the workforce, and allow us to to better invest in our incredible childcare workers.

 On the opposite side of early childhood education, we must also strengthen our students’ ability to access college, which is why we are proposing tuition-free 4-year public colleges & any other post-secondary training.
 We know that access to college is critical to being competitive in today’s job market and to earning a livable wage.
-Lack of access to college right now is a huge form of inequity and and systemic racism, and tuition-free 4-year colleges is one step to addressing this issue.
+We also want to equip today’s students with the knowledge to become tomorrow’s leaders in combatting climate change.
+Lack of access to college right now is a huge form of inequity and systemic racism, and tuition-free 4-year colleges is one step to addressing this issue.

 We know that we need increased education spending as a state and ensure a massive reallocation of funds to Black and Latinx schools.
 We have plans for how we can raise the revenue we need to truly invest in our students, including repealing Proposition 13 for commercial businesses worth more than $3 million, bond measures for infrastructure investments, and raising taxes on the top 1% of our state.
 I also support the Schools & Communities First Act, as a phenomenal start to raising the revenue we need.
 For our children and for the success of our future economy, we need to make public education a top priority.